 In practice, reciprocity is more complex than described in the example because jurisdictions having “reciprocity” typically impose certain conditions in addition to the attorney being licensed in the other jurisdiction.
 A common condition requires that the attorney have practiced law in the other jurisdiction for a specified number of years.

-Reciprocity is often referred to by “admission by waiver” and “admission on motion.”
+Reciprocity is often referred to by “admission by waiver” or “admission on motion.“

 Admission by Waiver

-Pursuant to admission by waiver, an attorney is “waived in” to the local jurisdiction’s bar.
+Pursuant to admission by waiver, an attorney may be “waived in” to the local jurisdiction’s bar.

 Admission on Motion

 Pursuant to admission on motion, an attorney may make a motion for admission to the local jurisdiction’s bar.
 The local jurisdiction would grant the motion if the conditions for reciprocity are satisfied.